RedisGears/RedisGears/docs/index.md

   * [Docker image](https://hub.docker.com/r/redislabs/redisgears/)

 ## Contact Us
-If you have questions, want to provide feedback or perhaps report an issue or [contribute some code](contrib.md), here's where we're listening to you:
+If you have questions or feedback, or want to report an issue or [contribute some code](https://cla-assistant.io/RedisGears/RedisGears), here's where you can get in touch:

   * [Mailing list](https://forum.redislabs.com/c/modules/redisgears)
   * [Gitter chatroom](https://badges.gitter.im/RedisLabs/RedisGears.svg)